 What does the organisation's constitution say about AGMs?

-Sporting organisations should check whether the constitution allows alternate ways to fulfil its legislative obligations.
+Sporting organisations should check whether their constitution allows alternate ways to meet legislative obligations regarding AGMs.
 Specifically, the constitution may allow:

-- A ‘virtual’ or remote AGM either online or via teleconferencing.
-This may include a hybrid AGM where there is a physical location where attendees have the option of attending either in person or online.
+- A virtual or remote AGM either online or via teleconferencing.
+This may include an AGM at a physical location where attendees have the option of attending either in person or online.

 - Delaying the AGM to a later date.